 Whilst vegans can ensure adequate dietary protein by ensuring a rich and diverse intake of plant proteins, there are only a few vegan proteins that are ‘complete’ (i.e. that contain all 22 amino acids).
 These are listed below, and I recommend to my vegan clients to eat one or two servings of these options a day .

-• Soy & temeh (choose organic)
+• Soy & tempeh (choose organic)

 • Chia seed

 Vegan proteins typically contain less Branch Chain Amino Acids than animal proteins, and it’s these types of amino acids that are essential to muscle growth and recovery.
 For my vegan clients that wish to build muscle to increase strength and boost their metabolism, I suggest supplementing with a good Branch Chain Amino Acid (BCAA) supplement.
-Taking these before training can boost performance, decrease recovery time and minimise muscle soreness for both vegans and meat eaters alike.
+Taking these before training can boost performance, decrease recovery time and minimize muscle soreness for both vegans and meat eaters alike.
 I recommend either BCAA Excellence 2.0 or BCAA Max , both from the Poliquin Group.

 Information provided by this website or this company is not a substitute for direct, individual medical treatment or advice.
 It is the responsibility of you and your healthcare providers to make all decisions regarding your health.
 Jennifer Hanway and JH Wellness Services recommends that you consult with your healthcare providers regarding the diagnosis and treatment of any disease or condition.
 Products sold on this website are not intended to diagnose, treat, cure, or prevent any disease.